Stabilizations of $\mathbb{E}_\infty$ Operads and $p$-Adic Stable Homotopy Theory: Derived Pushouts of Algebras Over the Stable Operads

 \end{Proposition}

-\begin{proof} Let $\beta^{\text{dg}}_\bullet(A,C,B)$ denote the bar construction in dg modules, so that, in simplicial degree $n$, we have:
+\begin{proof} Let $\beta^{\text{dg}}_\bullet(A,C,B)$ denote the bar construction in dg modules, so that, in simplicial degree $n$, we have

-Then we have a composite quasi-isomorphism:
+Then we have a composite quasi-isomorphism

 Here the first map is a quasi-isomorphism by Proposition~\ref{prop:coproducts_of_algebras}, and the second is a quasi-isomorphism by Proposition~\ref{prop:pushout_normalization}.
-Moreover, since cofibrations of algebras, being retracts of relative cell maps, are necessarily cofibrations of complexes (in the standard projective Quillen model structure on complexes), we have a natural quasi-isomorphism $\text{N}(\beta^{\text{dg}}_\bullet(A,C,B)) \sim A \oplus_C B$, and this gives us the desired result. \end{proof}
+Moreover, since cofibrations of algebras, being retracts of relative cell maps, are necessarily cofibrations of complexes (in the standard projective model structure on complexes), we have a natural quasi-isomorphism $\text{N}(\beta^{\text{dg}}_\bullet(A,C,B)) \sim A \oplus_C B$, and this gives us the desired result. \end{proof}

-\section{A Spectral Cochains Adjunction}
+\chapter{A Spectral Cochains Adjunction}

 Hitherto, we have dealt with algebras over the stable Barratt-Eccles operad $\mathpzc{E}_{\text{st}}^\dagger$ at a general level.
-In this section, we shall consider an application of the stable Barratt-Eccles operad, and show that cochains on spectra yield examples of such algebras.
+In this chapter, we shall consider an application of the stable Barratt-Eccles operad, and show that cochains on spectra yield examples of such algebras.

-\subsection{Spectra and Their Model Structure}
+\section{Spectra and Their Model Structure}

 We begin by fixing what it is that we mean by a spectrum, which is to say we need to fix a model for spectra.
 We adopt the following model.
-A spectrum $E$ is a sequence of based simplicial sets $E_0, E_1, E_2, \dots$ together with a collection of maps $\rho_n \colon \Sigma E_n \to E_{n+1}$, where the suspension is the Kan suspension, or equivalently, maps $\sigma_n \colon E_n \to \Omega E_{n+1}$, where the loop space is the Moore loop space.
+A spectrum $E$ is a sequence of based simplicial sets $E_0, E_1, E_2, \dots$ together with a collection of structure maps $\rho_n \colon \Sigma E_n \to E_{n+1}$, where the suspension is the Kan suspension as defined in Definition~\ref{def:kan_susps}, or equivalently, structure maps $\sigma_n \colon E_n \to \Omega E_{n+1}$, where the loop space is the Moore loop space as defined in Definition~\ref{def:moore_loopings}.
 A map of spectra $f \colon E \to F$ is given by a collection of maps $f_n \colon E_n \to F_n$ which are compatible with the structure maps.
 We thus have a category of spectra, and we denote this category by $\mathsf{Sp}$. \\